These Are The Foods That Do and Don’t Increase Your Risk of Breast Cancer

-Some days it seems like everything — especially every food — can cause breast cancer.
+Some days it seems like all kinds of things — especially foods — are causes of breast cancer.
 The Big C looms large in the news and our collective consciousness, especially in October, when pink ribbons appear all over during Breast Cancer Awareness month.
-Hearing reports on the news and social media that everything from artificial flavorings to microwave cooking could increase our risk, it’s easy to feel confused — or just tune it all out.
+Hearing reports on the news and social media that everything from artificial flavorings to microwave cooking could increase our risk, it's easy to feel confused — or just tune it all out.

 As a month dedicated to the topic, October is actually a great time to get familiar with what's real and what's pseudoscience when it comes to breast cancer risk.
 Our diet definitely does have a major impact on our odds, and thankfully, it's one thing we can control.
 Here's a look at which foods have actual scientific links to breast cancer, and a few that don't.

 Processed food: We all know chips and candy are bad for our waistline, but did you know they actually affect your cancer risk?
 With their high content of sugars, fats, and all sorts of additives, products known as “ultra-processed foods" have been linked to cancer in general and breast cancer specifically.
 One study found a 10 percent increase in risk for every 10 percent addition of these foods to the diet.

 Among processed ingredients, possibly the worst offenders are trans fats.
 As far back as the '90s, these chemically altered fats have been associated with breast cancer risk.
 And though the FDA has officially banned trans fats as of 2018, it may take a while for them to filter out of the food supply in your home.
 Check ingredient labels for “partially hydrogenated oils" to determine whether a food contains trans fat.